 Enter paper flowers.
 They bring the same smile to my face when I see them.
 Whether they are giant wall flowers or small Cricut paper flowers, they make me happy.

 Cricut flowers can be used to embellish almost anything.
 The 3D flowers can be added to shadow boxes, cards, presents, signs, your wall, and to cakes or donuts for weddings or baby showers!
-I wanted to show you how quick and easy they are to make to get you inspired to try.
+I wanted to show you how quick and easy paper flowers with Cricut are to make to get you inspired to try.

 Make sure to watch the quick video to see exactly how I rolled the Cricut flowers.
 There are also printable instructions on how to make paper flowers with Cricut at the very end of the post.

 Materials Needed for Cricut Paper Flowers: